jump-dev/JuMP.jl/docs/src/solutions.md

 [`JuMP.value`](@ref) and [`JuMP.dual`](@ref) might throw an error or return arbitrary values.

-The container type (e.g., scalar, vector, matrxix) of the returned solution (primal or dual) depends on the type of the variable or constraint.
+The container type (e.g., scalar, vector, or matrix) of the returned solution (primal or dual) depends on the type of the variable or constraint.
 See [`AbstractShape`](@ref) and [`dual_shape`](@ref) for details.